omahacodeschool/ruby-prompt__number/lib/numbers.md

 # What is the purpose of the `times` operation?
 Is that the same as `*`?
+The times method simply allows us to repeat a specified block of code the prescribed number of "times".

+This is very different than the * operation.
-Used with the number classes, the times operation performs multiplication.
-The * is the same - i.e., how this would be accomplished.
+Used with the number classes, the * operation performs multiplication.
 Used with strings, * will repeat the preceding string the number of times indicated after the *.